 By the grace of God, Kilimo Timilifu will train Tanzanians to use their vocation as Conservation Agriculturalists to impact the coastal peoples of Tanzania and beyond.

 Historically, Tanzanians have struggled to send their own people to impact the under-developed areas of Tanzania, especially the coast – one of the most marginalized and impoverished areas of Tanzania.
 There are few Tanzanians financially able to live in such conditions and, of those who do, they have struggled to secure a quality education for their children in these locations.
-Kilimo Timilifu will practically address the above issues that have contributed to these coastal areas remaining largely under-developed by traditional Tanzanian practice.
+Kilimo Timilifu practically addresses the above issues that have contributed to these coastal areas remaining largely under-developed.

 According to African Economic Outlook (Sep-2013) 75% of all Tanzanians are involved in farming, which provides for approximately 27.7% of Tanzania’s GDP.
 Tanzania’s coastal people are predominantly subsistent farmers.
 Tanzanian village law allows Tanzanians to request available lands to farm freely.
 Despite available land, the southern coast remains one of the most impoverished areas of Tanzania.
-Kilimo Timilifu will implement a holistic approach to farming whereby the farmer recognizes that a personal relationship with the Creator of soil and seed is vital to successful harvest from the soil and of the hearts of men.
-KT will work in community and will train on site up to twelve Tanzanian Intern families per year from various locations in Tanzania.
+Kilimo Timilifu is implementing a holistic approach to farming whereby the farmer recognizes that a personal relationship with the Creator of soil and seed is vital to successful harvest from the soil and of the hearts of men.
+KT works in community and trains on site up to twelve Tanzanian Intern families per year from various locations in Tanzania.